swilliams11/covid19-rapid-response-demo/other-templates/agent-template-banking/README.md

 ##### Agent Response
 ```
-We understand during this time that you may be seriously affected by COVID-19 and we may
+We understand during this time that you may be seriously affected by the current pandemic and we may
 be able to assist you with your payment.
 We can provide some options depending on if it is
 a loan or credit card.
 If its a loan, then we may allow you to skip loan payments with no
 adverse consequences for you, extend loan terms, or restructure the loan.